ansys/pymechanical/doc/source/getting_started/docker.rst

 using `Docker <https://www.docker.com/>`_ and connect to it with PyMechanical.

-Running Mechanical in a containerized environment like Docker or `Apptainer <http://apptainer.org/>`_` (formerly Singularity) is advantageous for serveral reasons, including:
+Running Mechanical in a containerized environment like Docker or `Apptainer <http://apptainer.org/>`_ (formerly Singularity) is advantageous for several reasons, including:

 - Run in a consistent environment regardless of the host operating system.
 - Portability and ease of installation